ironicbadger/docker-snapraid/README.md

 ## Changes

+* Aug 2022 - Finally fixed errors with `build.sh` for both Ansible and GitHub CI.
 * Feb 2022 - New PR (#16) just merged which auto queries the github API for the latest snapraid release - no more waiting on me for updates!
 * May 2020 - This is still actively maintained but I don't seem to get notifications.
 I'm active on the [selfhosted.show](https://selfhosted.show/discord) discord or my email address is in the dockerfile.
 Give that a go if your PR sits stale for a while!